DeepLearnI/auction-price-regression-tutorial/README.md

 ## Congrats!

 That's it!
 You've completed the Foundations Atlas Tutorial.
-Now, you should be able to go to the GUI and see your running and completed jobs, compare model hyperparemeters and performance, as well as view artifacts and training visualizations on TensorBoard.
+Now, you should be able to go to the GUI and see your running and completed jobs, compare model hyperparameters and performance, as well as view artifacts and training visualizations on TensorBoard.

 Do you have any thoughts or feedback for Foundations Atlas?
 Join the [Dessa Slack community](https://dessa-community.slack.com/join/shared_invite/enQtNzY5MTA3OTMxNTkwLWUyZDYzM2JmMDk0N2NjNjVhZDU5NTc1ODEzNzJjMzRlMDcyYmY3ODI1ZWMxYTQ3MzdmNjcyOTVhMzg2MjkwYmY)!